leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 ![alt text](/img/posts/cnn-vgg16-accuracy-plot.png "VGG16 Accuracy Plot")

 <br>
-Firstly, we can see a peak Classification Accuracy on the validation set of around **98%** which is equal to the highest we have seen from all networks so far, but what is impressive is that it achieved this in only 10 epochs!
+Firstly, we can see a peak Classification Accuracy on the validation set of around **98%** which is equal to the highest we have seen from all networks so far, but what is impressive is that it achieved this in only 10 epochs.

 <br>
 #### Performance On The Test Set